COSC3020/quicksort-CollinDavis03/README.md

 Sources:
 I looked at other people's code because I wanted to make sure.
 I did not get into trouble for copying someone's code because I just followed what the lecture said and then went on my own to make it into one function.
 I also used ChatGPT because I could not figure out why it was not allowing me to return an empty array but it ended up being specific wording.

+Plagarism Statement:
+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”